torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

-If UML is run as "linux" with no extra arguments, it will try to start an xterm for every console configured inside the image (up to 6 in most Linux distributions).
+If UML is run as "linux" with no extra arguments, it will try to start an xterm for every console configured inside the image (up to 6 in most GNU/Linux distributions).
 Each console is started inside an xterm.
 This makes it nice and easy to use UML on a host with a GUI.
 It is, however, the wrong approach if UML is to be used as a testing harness or run in a text-only environment.